NamritaUchil/Dialysis_Healthcare_Dashboard_Tableau/README.md

 At last, designed a robust interactive dashboard in Tableau.
 It will filter data accordingly when clicked on one particular visual of KPI's.

-Conducted a thorough cleaning and cleansing operation in Excel and imported dataset into MYSQL to analyze and get exact numbers by using aggregate functions and so on.
+Conducted a thorough cleaning and cleansing operation in Excel and then imported the datasets into MYSQL where we had to create a new database namely "healthcare" to analyze and get exact numbers by using Aggregate functions, Joins and so on.

-For Power BI, we created a one to one relationship for Dialysis I and Dialysis II as both columns contained some unique values.
+For Power BI, we created a one to one relationship for Dialysis I and Dialysis II, as both columns contained some unique values.
 With the help of DAX functions we were able to derieve quick solutions for calculations.
-Lastly, we inserted 3 Slicer like county, state and profitability so that we'll be able to see the visualizations accordingly.
+Lastly, we inserted 3 Slicer like county, state and profitability so that we'll be able to see the visualizations accordingly as and when needed.